HabanaAI/Setup_and_Install/README.md

 ## Install TF/Horovod python packages
 ### Install habana-tensorflow
 1. Before installing habana-tensorflow, install TensorFlow.
-The Habana package currently supports TensorFlow versions 2.2.2 and 2.4.1.
+The Habana package currently supports TensorFlow versions 2.4.1 and 2.5.0.
 If no TensorFlow package is available, PIP will automatically install the latest supported version.
 ```
 # Either
-python3 -m pip install tensorflow-cpu==2.2.2
+python3 -m pip install tensorflow-cpu==2.4.1
 # Or
-python3 -m pip install tensorflow-cpu==2.4.1
+python3 -m pip install tensorflow-cpu==2.5.0
 ```

 2. habana-tensorflow is available in the Habana Vault.
 To allow PIP to search for the habana-tensorflow package, configure PIP: